scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The above-mentioned decoupling also implies that SCION does not provide, by design, IP prefix origin validation, which is currently provided by RPKI {{RFC8210}}.
 As prefix origin validation is outside of SCION's scope, IP-to-SCION's coexistence mechanisms (SIAM, SBAS) later discussed in {{transition-mechanisms}} build on top of RPKI for IP origin attestation.

-Additionally, the SCION control plane design takes into account some of the lessons learned discussed in {{RFC9049}}: It does not try to outperform end-to-end mechanisms, as path selection is performed by end hosts.
+Additionally, the SCION control plane design takes into account some of the lessons learned discussed in {{RFC9049}}: It does not try to outperform end-to-end mechanisms, as path selection is performed by endpoints.
 SCION, therefore, can leverage existing end-to-end mechanisms to switch paths, rather than compete with them.
-In addition, no single component in the architecture needs to keep connection state, as this task is pushed to end hosts.
+In addition, no single component in the architecture needs to keep connection state, as this task is pushed to endpoints.

 One last point is that several of the SCION control plane properties and key mechanisms depend on the fact that SCION ASes are grouped into Isolation Domains (ISDs).
 For example, ISDs are fundamental to achieving transparency, routing scalability, fault isolation, and fast propagation of routing information.